-ACR 2904 Externship
+ACR 2904 Internship

 Provides students with the experience of a job in a business.
-Students will participate in externship during the final phase of program completion.
-Contracts will be signed between the school, students, and training site stating the rules and objectives of externship.
+Students will participate in internship during the final phase of program completion.
+Contracts will be signed between the school, students, and training site stating the rules and objectives of internship.